mgatny/quickfix_101/README.md

-We leverage the "executor" example app that is included with QuickFIX to simulate an order/execution session, and we use a simple market data simulator (included here) to drive the strategy with last trade notifications.
+We leverage the "executor" example app that is included with QuickFIX to simulate an order/execution session, and we use a simple market data simulator (both included here) to drive the strategy with last trade notifications.

 See QuickFIX101.pdf for the slides from the presentation.

 Build
 -----